University of Georgia Athletics

 With a decade as one of the state of Georgia’s most successful and respected high school coaches, Crawford entered into collegiate coaching in 2021 at Western Kentucky and helped guide one of college football’s most prolific offenses for two seasons.
 He served as WKU’s outside receivers coach in 2021 and was promoted to co-offensive coordinator and wide receivers coach in 2022.
 In his two seasons at WKU, Crawford’s wideouts combined for 10,339 receiving yards and 94 touchdowns.

-Prior to making the jump to the college ranks, Crawford established himself as one of the nation’s top offensive coaches in the high school ranks, coaching at five of Georgia’s most storied and successful programs – Colquitt County H.S., Valdosta H.S., Lee County H.S., Jefferson County H.S. and Greater Atlanta Christian (2010-12 – running backs/tight ends).
+Prior to making the jump to the college ranks, Crawford established himself as one of the nation’s top offensive coaches in the high school ranks, coaching at four of Georgia’s most storied and successful programs – Colquitt County H.S., Valdosta H.S., Lee County H.S. and Greater Atlanta Christian (2010-12 – running backs/tight ends) as well as Jefferson County H.S. in Monticello, Fla.

 Crawford played collegiately at Morehouse College in Atlanta, where he was a running back from 2004-06.
-He earned a bachelor’s degree from Morehouse in 2007 and master’s degrees from both Georgia and Valdosta State (2020).
+He earned a bachelor’s degree from Morehouse in 2007, a master’s degree from both Georgia and an education specialist degree in coaching pedagogy from Valdosta State (2020).

 He and his wife, Jessica, have two daughters – Ava Louise and Asha.